Demographics of Georgia (U.S. state): LGBTQ community

 Georgia's lesbian, gay, bisexual and transgender community has had a long history.
-The city of Atlanta has one of the highest LGBTQ populations per capita.
-It ranks 3rd of all major cities, behind San Francisco and slightly behind Seattle, with 12.8% of the city's total population identifying themselves as gay, lesbian, or bisexual according to studies in 2009 and 2007.
+The state's capital has one of the highest LGBTQ populations per capita.
+It ranked third of all major cities, behind San Francisco and slightly behind Seattle, with 12.8% of the city's total population identifying themselves as gay, lesbian, or bisexual according to studies in 2009 and 2007.
 According to the 2000 United States census (revised in 2004), Atlanta had the twelfth highest proportion of single-person households nationwide among cities of 100,000 or more residents, which was at 38.5%.